Hot Stocks: Don’t Speculate, Dominate!

 Imagine a company like Disney enthrals you.
 Its media empire and streaming ambitions indicate it should retain market power, and perhaps you’d want to own shares long-term.
 Instead of outright purchasing them (or, worse, chasing short-term speculation in a questionable penny stock), you decide to sell puts at a strike slightly below Disney’s current price.
 You collect a handy premium.
 You then employ that premium to buy calls at a higher strike—just out of the money, giving you leveraged exposure to potential upside.

-If streaming subscribers blow estimates out of the water and the stock soars, your calls balloon in value.
+Suppose streaming subscribers blow estimates out of the water and the stock soars; your calls balloon in value.
 Meanwhile, if the market remains calm, you keep the net premium.
-In the event of a downturn, Disney could get “put” to you at your strike, but you end up with shares you wanted anyway—at a discount.
+In the event of a downturn, Disney could get “put” to you at your strike, but you end up with the shares you wanted at a discount.
 Suddenly, your “safe pick” transforms into a “hot” position from a returns perspective—specifically because the risk was offset by a willingness to own the underlying.

 The Final Word: Skip the Hype, Invest with Leverage